odpi/egeria/open-metadata-resources/open-metadata-deployment/charts/lab/README.md

 ```
 and then change the port numbers accordingly.
 You can then deploy using
-'helm install lab lab -f lab.yaml' which will override standard defaults with your choices
+`helm install lab lab -f lab.yaml` which will override standard defaults with your choices

 ----
 License: [CC BY 4.0](https://creativecommons.org/licenses/by/4.0/),